BanterBoy/BanterBoy.github.io/_posts/2020-05-30-Container-refurb-v6.0.md

 The last thing I have yet to finish is tidying up and sorting through all the newfound toys that have been hidden away in boxes for a long time.

+I now have what will defintely serve as a home office should the need arise, hopefully not in the too distant future 🤷‍♂️

 ---
 ##### ->1 - A purchase which like many thinks I can thank my partners father for suggesting.
 I own a number of powertools due to similar suggestions.